antmicro/rdfm/server/deploy/pubsub-demo/README.md

 2. Click on the intropsection client previusly created
 3. Under that client, head to the authorization tab
 4. Under the authorization tab, head to the resources tab
-5. Create new resource with name and display name of `Topic:quickstart-events`, optionally you can also declare it to be of type `Topic`
+5. Create new resource with name and display name of `Topic:RDFM`, optionally you can also declare it to be of type `Topic`
 6. Define a list of possible authorization scopes that make sense for that resource, for this example `Read`, `Write`, `Create` and `Describe` are enough
 7. Remove the `Default Resource`, if present